Merlin04/Adfinder/README.md

  - ModelAccess: Contains all of the logic for getting predictions from the model.
  - MLModel: Contains the ModelInput and ModelOutput classes, as well as the model zip file.

-The second part of this repository is a Firefox extension, which is currently a work in progress.
+The second part of this repository is a Firefox extension, which has three main parts:

+ - A background script that sends a message to the content script when the page finishes loading (it also handles loading the settings)
+ - A popup that opens when you click the icon in the browser toolbar and allows you to change the settings
+ - A content script that sends a POST to the API to get the score of the article and if necessary add the popup (the notification that the page is promotional, not the above item) to the page

 ## Usage